 When first degree is from Appalachian State University

-Students who have earned a bachelor's degree from Appstate may return for a second degree or major.
+Students who have earned a bachelor's degree from Appstate may return for a second degree by completing the readmission process in the Registrar's Office.
 These students must complete all catalog requirements stipulated for the second degree.
 General Education is considered met, and a minor is not required as a part of the requirements when pursuing a second degree in a different discipline from the first degree.
 There is no minimum number of hours required.
 Students will need to apply for graduation when all requirements will be met, and a second diploma will be awarded.

 When first degree is from an institution other than Appalachian State University

 Students who have earned a bachelor's degree from another institution may attend Appstate for a second degree.
-These students will have a 92-hour block of credit hours transferred in as DEG CORE, and General Education is considered complete.
-Students must complete all catalog requirements stipulated for the second degree and a minimum of 122 (up to 128 for some majors) is required to graduate.
+Students should contact the Office of Admissions to be admitted.
+These students will have a 90-hour block of credit hours transferred in as DEG CORE, and General Education is considered complete.
+Students must complete all catalog requirements stipulated for the second degree and a minimum of 120 (up to 128 for some majors, depending on catalog year) is required to graduate.
 If a minor is required as a part of the degree, students must earn a minor at Appstate.
 Students will need to apply for graduation when all requirements will be met, and a diploma will be awarded.

 All baccalaureate degrees granted by Appalachian require the completion of a minimum of 50 semester hours at a senior (four-year) college or university.
 (Note: Credit awarded for military service or Prior Life Experience does not count as part of the required 50 hours.)

 Students registered at Appalachian may not be enrolled simultaneously at another institution except with permission from the Dean.
 Transfer work may be accepted from other accredited institutions but prior approval must be gained before registering for such courses.
-Please see Taking Coursework at Another School for more information.
+Students may find more information on the Office of Transfer Services website.
+More information can also be found below: Taking Coursework at Another School.

 The Special Course Form is used for: